ellaism/ellaism.org/roadmap.md

 governance system, such as a chain-level decentralized autonomous organization (chain-level DAO), is necessary.
 We respect this view and would consider incorporating an additional layer of the governance system in the future.
-However, we would be cautious to go through this approach and, in the short-term, use an on-chain optional system instead.
+However, we would be careful when exploring this approach and, in the short-term, use an on-chain optional system instead.

 Chain-level DAOs are usually of high complexity.
 If implemented incorrectly, can